Names Categorized "women"

 Latin form of Juno.

-Ixchel f Mayan Mythology, Indigenous American, Mayan
+Ixchel f Mayan Mythology, Mayan

 Possibly means "rainbow lady", from Classic Maya ix "lady" and chel "rainbow".
 Ixchel was a Maya goddess associated with the earth, jaguars, medicine and childbirth.
 She was often depicted with a snake in her hair and crossbones embroidered on her skirt.

-Iyabo f Western African, Yoruba
+Iyabo f Yoruba

 Means "mother has returned" in Yoruba.

-Jaya f & m Hinduism, Tamil, Indian, Telugu, Hindi, Marathi
+Jaya f & m Hinduism, Tamil, Telugu, Hindi, Marathi

 Derived from Sanskrit जय (jaya) meaning "victory".
-This is a transcription of both the feminine form जया (an epithet of the Hindu goddess Durga) and the masculine form जय (borne by several characters in Hindu texts).
+In Sanskrit this is a transcription of both the feminine form जया (long final vowel) and the masculine form जय (short final vowel), both of which are used as names or epithets for several characters in Hindu texts.
 As a modern personal name, this transcription is both feminine and masculine in southern India, but typically only feminine in the north.

-Jayanti f Hinduism, Indian, Hindi
+Jayanti f Hinduism, Hindi

 Feminine form of Jayanta.
-This is another name of the Hindu goddess Durga.
+This is this name of a daughter of the Hindu god Indra and a wife of Shukra.

 Jehoaddan f Biblical

-Means "Yahweh delights" in Hebrew.
+Means "Yahweh delights" in Hebrew, from the roots יְהוֹ (yeho) referring to the Hebrew God and עָדַן (ʿaḏan) meaning "to delight".
 In the Old Testament she was the wife of King Joash of Judah, and the mother of his successor King Amaziah.

 Ji-Won f & m Korean